pavanlinux/Learn_Ansible/04a-Gather-facts/notes.md

 ```

 In this playbook, facts about the remote hosts are gathered, and then tasks use the gathered facts to display the hostname and operating system information.

+# Setup Module
+The "setup" module in Ansible is an internal module that is automatically executed by default when Ansible connects to a remote host to gather facts.
+It is responsible for retrieving a wide range of system information from the target machine and storing it as Ansible facts, similar to the "gather_facts" process I described in my previous response.

+The "setup" module collects a comprehensive set of system details, such as the hostname, IP address, hardware specifications, installed software packages, and more.
+This information is then made available as variables that you can use in your Ansible playbooks to make decisions, configure systems, or perform various tasks.

+You don't typically need to explicitly call the "setup" module in your playbooks because it's automatically executed as part of the initial connection process when you run an Ansible playbook.
+Ansible's default behavior is to gather facts using the "setup" module, and the collected facts are stored in the ansible_facts variable, making them readily accessible for use in subsequent tasks.